EmanuelQuintino/Web-Development-Course/3-CSS/class-02-box-model/README.md

 - block

-  - Mantém as propriedades
+  - keeps the properties

 - inline

-  - height e width não funcionam
+  - height and width do not work
-  - Somente valores horizontais em padding, margin e border vão funcionar
+  - only horizontal values ​​in padding, margin and border will work

 - inline-block